 Covering nearly 6 000 square kilometres, Lake Kariba is abundant with life and a prime spot for a Zimbabwe safari.
 Game viewing by boat, cruising along the shoreline of the Matusadona National Park, offers up close and personal encounters with wildlife.
 The park is a stronghold for elephants and black rhinos.
 Other sightings for safari-goers will include an array of aquatic birdlife as well as several sightings of crocodiles and hippos.

-Time on Lake Kariba includes cruising its waters, exploring islands and inlets, and of course; fishing.
+Time on the Kariba while on a holiday in Zimbabwe includes exploring its islands and inlets, and most certainly some quality time for fishing.
 Tiger fishing draws fishermen from around the world.
-For the more relaxed fisherman, one may try their hand at bream fishing while sipping on a cocktail, hopefully catching their dinner for the evening, from lake to plate!
+The more relaxed fishermen can try their hand at bream fishing while sipping on a cocktail, hopefully catching their dinner for the evening, from lake to plate!

 ENMAN African Safaris provides a selection of Victoria Falls travel packages and Hwange National Park safaris, whether you prefer a private itinerary or wish to join a group tour.
 These are among Zimbabwe’s most sought-after travel destinations, along with Mana Pools, Matusadona, Matopos, and more.
 Contact one of our travel consultants to help you plan your next safari adventure.

 Call: +27 21 683 7826